kanupreet29/Portfolio/README.md

 Skills: Leadership, Research, Teamwork, Time management

-> Leading study sessions that support students in developing their skills in the context of a specific course
+> Lead study sessions that support students in developing their skills in the context of a specific course

->  Preparing weekly session plans for students
+> Prepare weekly session plans for students

-> Advertising FSG Session each week
+> Advertise FSG Session each week

+### UofT Scientista
+#### Social Media Team Member

+Skills: Leadership, Research, Teamwork, Time management, Mentoring, Canva, Adobe

+> This is a women in STEM club where I mentor students.

+> Prepare social media posts

 ### University of Toronto, Mississauga, Erindale Punjabi Association (EPA)